Platt scaling: Algorithm

 Here, N_{+} and N_{−} are the number of positive and negative samples, respectively.
 This transformation follows by applying Bayes' rule to a model of out-of-sample data that has a uniform prior over the labels.
 The constants 1 and 2, on the numerator and denominator respectively, are derived from the application of Laplace smoothing.

 Platt himself suggested using the Levenberg–Marquardt algorithm to optimize the parameters, but a Newton algorithm was later proposed that should be more numerically stable.

 Analysis

 Platt scaling has been shown to be effective for SVMs as well as other types of classification models, including boosted models and even naive Bayes classifiers, which produce distorted probability distributions.
 It is particularly effective for max-margin methods such as SVMs and boosted trees, which show sigmoidal distortions in their predicted probabilities, but has less of an effect with well-calibrated models such as logistic regression, multilayer perceptrons, and random forests.

 An alternative approach to probability calibration is to fit an isotonic regression model to an ill-calibrated probability model.
 This has been shown to work better than Platt scaling, in particular when enough training data is available.

+Platt scaling can also be applied to deep neural network classifiers.
+For image classification, such as CIFAR-100, small networks like LeNet-5 have good calibration but low accuracy, and large networks like ResNet has high accuracy but is overconfident in predictions.
+A 2017 paper proposed temperature scaling, which simply multiplies the output logits of a network by a constant $1/T$ before taking the softmax.
+During training, $T$ is set to 1.
+After training, $T$ is optimized on a held-out calibration set to minimize the calibration loss.